arisohandriputra/CodeEditorLib/README.md

 </div>

 ---

 <img width="941" height="668" alt="image" src="https://github.com/user-attachments/assets/f2a9edbc-ebdf-4992-b013-0e9a09428478" />

 A Windows Forms code editor control for .NET.
-Drop it into any WinForms project and you get a working code editor - syntax highlighting, line numbers, themes, undo/redo, auto-indent, find & replace, the whole thing.
+Drop it into any WinForms project and you get a working code editor — syntax highlighting, line numbers, themes, minimap, undo/redo, auto-indent, find & replace, the whole thing.
 No external dependencies.

 I built this because I kept rewriting the same editor boilerplate across different projects.
 Now I just reference the DLL and move on.